One-Touch Join meeting types and transforms

 We recommend that Domain rules are given a lower priority than any of the other rules.

-This rule will search the body and the location for a match.
+This rule searches the body and the location for a match.

 {{meeting_id}}@{{domain}}